foremetric/foremetric/README.md

 - Investors: [foremetric.ai/investors](https://foremetric.ai/investors)
 - Dev Fund: [foremetric.ai/fund](https://foremetric.ai/fund)

-**$FORE is a utility token.
+**$HSIG is a utility token.
 Nothing in this repository is financial advice.**

 ---

-*$FORE is a community utility token.
+*$HSIG is a community utility token.
 Not a financial instrument.
 Nothing in this repository constitutes financial or investment advice.
 Participation involves risk.*